mjastad/calm_workshop/lab8/calm_workshop_lab8_marketplace.rst

 |image12|

-Click the Blueprint Icon associated witht he previous publish exercises and then click **Launch** to deploy the Blueprint as an application.
+Click the Blueprint Icon associated with the previous **Publish** exercises/steps and then click **Launch** to deploy the Blueprint as an application.

 |image16|